CSU-KangHu/HiTE/README.md

 ## <a name="outputs"></a>Outputs
-HiTE outputs many temporary files, which allow you to quickly restore the previous running state in case of any interruption during the running process.
+HiTE outputs many temporary files, which allow you to quickly restore the previous running state (use `--recover 1`) in case of any interruption during the running process.
 If the pipeline completes successfully, the output directory should look like the following:
 ```shell
 output_dir/